DIBTR/WebAutomation/README.md

 + Page Object Model (POM): Adopt the Page Object Model design pattern to encapsulate web pages into reusable and easily maintainable components, promoting a modular and organized test structure.

-+ Readable and Expressive Tests: Write clear and expressive tests with TypeScript, making it easy for both developers and testers to understand and collaborate on test scripts.
++ Readable and Expressive Tests: Write clear and expressive tests with BDD format, making it easy for both developers and testers to understand and collaborate on test scripts.

-+ Cross-Browser Testing: Execute tests across different browsers seamlessly, ensuring consistent behavior and compatibility.

-+ Parallel Test Execution: Leverage Playwright's built-in support for parallel test execution, significantly reducing test suite execution time.

-+ Customizable Configurations: Easily configure and adapt the framework to fit your project's specific needs through customizable configuration files

 ## Table of Contents